simondilhas/practice_circle/docs/index.md

 # The Practice Circle Manifesto

-Our age rewards distraction, performance, and control — not clarity, integrity, or care.
+Modern life excels at the outer tasks — researching, producing, optimizing — yet forgets presence, balance, and connection.
 We rebuild that balance **through practice, not belief**, beginning with attention to what is.

 ---

 ## Why We Exist

-Modern life excels at the outer tasks — researching, building, producing, optimizing — yet neglects the inner ones: seeing clearly, feeling deeply, acting with integrity.
+We live surrounded by data and constant communication, but wisdom and orientation are missing.
-We are surrounded by information but short on wisdom; connected to everyone yet disconnected from ourselves.
+We know more than ever, yet understand ourselves less.

-Old religions once offered frameworks for reflection, community, and meaning.
-But over time, they hardened into hierarchies of belief and power.
-Returning to them is no solution — their structures, bound by dogma and excess, no longer serve the present.
+Religions once offered a shared structure for reflection, community, and meaning.
+Over time, many became rigid hierarchies of belief and power.
+Returning to them doesn’t solve today’s challenges — their forms no longer fit how we live, how we think, or the conditions that made progress possible.

-Yet without any shared framework for inner cultivation, we drift.
-The modern world has discarded the old forms and built nothing to replace them.
+Modern culture has discarded those frameworks but built nothing to replace them.
 In this vacuum, people search without orientation, moving from trend to trend, or surrendering to charisma instead of clarity.

-**We exist to change that**
+We exist to change that!

 ---